suryaprabhabaine/suryaprabhabaine/README.md

 ### 🌟 About Me
 🎓 Computer Science graduate passionate about backend development.
 🚀 Skilled in *Core Java, SQL, and MySQL*, with hands-on experience building real-world projects.
-🧠 Strong foundation in *OOPs, Collections, and Exception Handling*.
+🧠 Strong foundation in *OOPs*.
-📚 Currently learning *Spring Boot* and *RESTful API development*.
+📚
 ---
+Student Database Management System (Core Java)
+• Developed a console-based application to manage student records.
+• Implemented CRUD operations using Core Java concepts.
+• Improved data handling efficiency through structured logic.
+Personal Portfolio Website (HTML)
+• Built a personal portfolio webpage using HTML.
+• Created sections like Header and About Me to display profile details.

 ### 🧩 Academic Projects

-#### 🗃 Student Database Management System
-- Built with *Core Java* using *LinkedHashMap* for efficient data storage and retrieval.
-- Implemented *structured exception handling* and *modular design*.

 #### ✈ Tour and Travel Management System

 - Developed using *Java and SQL* for automating ticket booking and data handling.
 - Added *authentication* and improved *data security*.